Tuning Higher Order Structure in Colloidal Fluids: Introduction

 \section{Introduction}

-Particles with a dipolar interaction are of great fundamental importance in the study of fluids and disordered materials.
-They are among the simplest models which describe long range directional interactions, which are exhibited by molecules ~\cite{israelachvili,gebbie2017}.
-Colloidal dispersions provide suitable models of atomistic and molecular systems as they exhibit phase behavior following the same rules of statistical mechanics, yet are amenable to real space observation using optical microscopy ~\cite{evans2019,ivlev,bharti2015}.
-Rather than spontaneous or intrinsic dipolar interactions as is often the case for atoms and molecules, in colloidal systems, dipoles are typically induced by an external electric or magnetic field ~\cite{ivlev,bharti2015,donaldson2017}.
-This has the consequence that the dipolar interactions are aligned in the direction of the electric field.
-In addition to their fundamental interest, such dipolar colloidal systems may find application as electrorheological fluids ~\cite{winslow2000,dassanayake2000}, hydraulic valves and photonic materials \cite{vanblaaderen2004}.
+Particles with a dipolar interaction are of significant fundamental importance in the study of fluids and disordered materials.
+They are among the simplest models which describe long range directional interactions, which are exhibited by molecules~\cite{israelachvili,gebbie2017}.
+Colloidal dispersions provide suitable models of atomistic and molecular systems as they exhibit phase behaviour following the same rules of statistical mechanics, yet are amenable to real space observation using optical microscopy~\cite{evans2019,ivlev,bharti2015}.